Texta book club: Song of the Crocodile

 Texta is no ordinary book club; it's for people who love art.
 We use fiction (mostly) to unpack the subjects, themes and emotions of art.
 Conversation is never colourless, and is facilitated by our brains trust from QUT Creative Industries, Education and Social Justice Faculty.

 Participants must register and read our COVID Safe guidelines before attending.
-If you are unwell please cancel your booking (for the in-person event).
+If you are unwell please cancel your booking.